 James Michener, Pennsylvania’s Favorite Literary Son

-Pulitzer prize-winning author and Navy veteran James Michener (1907-1997) was born in Doylestown, and now Doylestown is the home of the grand Michener Art Museum!
+Pulitzer Prize-winning author and Navy veteran James Michener (1907-1997) was born in Doylestown, now the home of the grand Michener Art Museum.
 Located at 138 South Pine Street, the Museum offers a wide range of creative exhibits, activities, and events year-round.

 Read more about the prolific author here: https://www.britannica.com/biography/James-Albert-Michener.

 “Whenever I start a book, I swear it’s going to be a short one.
 But then it’s, ‘Who was his grandfather?
 And how did he get there in the first place?
 And what kind of animals is he chasing?” –James Michener

 While you are in Bucks County, consider taking a hot air balloon ride to get a slow, aerial view of this postcard-pretty vintage town.
 Read about this popular opportunity here: https://www.visitbuckscounty.com/listing/balloon-rides-daily-by-us-hot-air-balloon-team.

 Lyricist Oscar Hammerstein II lived in Doylestown and his home, where he wrote numerous Broadway classics and where he passed away in 1960, is on the National Historic Register.
 Located at 70 East Road, a campaign has been underway for a few years to open it as a theater and museum for the public.
 Read more about it here: https://www.hammersteinmuseum.org.

 Also see more about James Michener in the New York and Texas sections on this site.
 Also check out his archives at University of Northern Colorado.

 The Michener Art Museum is the seventh stop on our Pennsylvania Author Adventures Trail.